numba/numba/docs/source/extending/entrypoints.rst

 numba_scipy`` to enable compiler support for SciPy, the extension only needs to be installed in the Python environment.

-Numba discovers extensions with the `entry points
+Numba discovers extensions using the `entry points
 <https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins>`_
 feature of ``setuptools``.
 This allows a Python package to register an initializer function that will be called before ``numba`` compiles for the